 Once diagnosed, various combinations of different medicines were trialled, all of which naturally led to Finley missing a huge amount of school and had a huge effect on him.

 Eventually, getting the right combination of medicines meant he went into remission and now, at the age of 15, he has far more good days than bad.
 Although this was a very difficult year which impacted Finley in every way.
 It affected his schooling, confidence and friendships.
 At the time he was a very keen rugby player for his local team and had also been selected and played for the Essex/Saracens team.
 He unfortunately was forced to stop playing rugby, everything seemed to fall apart for him within the space of a year.

 When Finley’s parents met a nurse at the hospital, she understood exactly what the family were all going through and immediately suggested that they apply for an Over The Wall Camp.

-Here at the Kentown Wizard Foundation we are always extremely grateful to receive updates like these from our partners and we look forward to posting many more throughout this journey.
+The Kentown Wizard Foundation is always extremely grateful to receive updates like these from our charity partners and we look forward to posting many more throughout this journey.